aaaaaa123456789/libplum/docs/tutorial.md

 The full semantics for each mode are explained in the page [mentioned above][modes].
 As a quick summary:

-- A fixed-size memory buffer (i.e., where `size` is the size) works as expected.
+- A fixed-size memory buffer (i.e., where `size_mode` is the size) works as expected.
 - [`PLUM_FILENAME`][mode-constants] accesses a file; `buffer` is a `const char *` containing a filename, as shown in the examples throughout this tutorial.
 - [`PLUM_BUFFER`][mode-constants] accesses a variable length buffer (through the [`plum_buffer`][buffer] struct); its